Leah Menshouse Springer Summer Opportunities Program

 Ribeiro Pereira, Patricia

-Patricia Pereira, Ph.D., is an Assistant Professor at the Department of Radiology, Washington University School Of Medicine, where she leads the Disease Imaging and Therapy Lab.
-Patricia is also an Associate Member of the Siteman Cancer Center in the Oncology Imaging Program, a Faculty Member of Biomedical Engineering, and a Faculty Member of the Division of Biology and Biomedical Sciences.
+Patricia Pereira, Ph.D., is an Assistant Professor at the Department of Radiology, Washington University School of Medicine, where she leads the Disease Imaging and Therapy Lab.
+Patricia is also an Associate Member of the Siteman Cancer Center in the Oncology Imaging Program, a faculty member of Biomedical Engineering, and a faculty member of the Division of Biology and Biomedical Sciences.
 Patricia’s research centers on tumor-targeted multimodal imaging techniques, in concert with complementary genetic and proteomic approaches, to investigate how regulation of membrane receptors can function in tumors and their microenvironment at the most basic level and at the level of drug resistance.

 Dr. Pereira is a member of the Society of Nuclear Medicine and Molecular Imaging, the Society of Radiopharmaceutical Sciences, the American Association for Cancer Research, the American Gastroenterological Association, and the World Molecular Imaging Society.
 She is a Board Director for the Center for Molecular Imaging Innovation and Translation and a member of the Women in Molecular Imaging.
 She also serves as the Program Director for the Leah Menshouse Springer Summer Opportunities Program at Siteman Cancer Center.